Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Experiments

 \subsection{Single Rigid Object Environments}

-The learning curves for Fetch, the \textit{Rotate} and \textit{Full} variants of Shadow's hand environments are reported in Fig.~\ref{fig:learning_fetch}, Fig.~\ref{fig:learning_handrotate} and Fig.~\ref{fig:learning_handfull}, respectively.
+The learning curves for Fetch, the \textit{Rotate} and \textit{Full} variants of Shadow's hand environments are reported in Figure \ref{fig:learning_fetch}, Figure \ref{fig:learning_handrotate} and Figure \ref{fig:learning_handfull}, respectively.
 We find that HER-Sparse+SLDR features a faster learning rate and the best performance on all the tasks.
-This evidence demonstrates that SLD, coupled with DDPG and HER, can facilitate policy learning with sparse rewards.
-The benefits introduced by HER-Sparse+SLDR are particularly evident in hand manipulation tasks (Fig.~\ref{fig:learning_handrotate} and Fig.~\ref{fig:learning_handfull}) compared to fetch robot tasks (Fig.~\ref{fig:learning_fetch}), which are notoriously more complex to solve.
+This evidence demonstrates that SLDR, coupled with DDPG and HER, can facilitate policy learning with sparse rewards.
+The benefits introduced by HER-Sparse+SLDR are particularly evident in hand manipulation tasks (Figure \ref{fig:learning_handrotate} and Figure \ref{fig:learning_handfull}) compared to fetch robot tasks (Figure \ref{fig:learning_fetch}), which are notoriously more complex to solve.
 Additionally, we find that HER-Sparse+SLDR outperforms HER-Sparse+RNDR in most tasks.
-A possible reason for this result is that most methods using auxiliary rewards are based on the notion of curiosity, whereby reaching unseen states is a preferable strategy, which is less suitable for manipulation tasks~\cite{AndrychowiczCRS17}.
+A possible reason for this result is that most methods using auxiliary rewards are based on the notion of curiosity, whereby reaching unseen states is a preferable strategy, which is less suitable for manipulation tasks \cite{AndrychowiczCRS17}.
 In contrast, the proposed method exploits a notion of desired object locomotion to guide the main policy during training.
 We also observe that DDPG-Sparse+SLDR fails for most tasks.
-A possible reason for this is that, despite its effectiveness, the proposed approach still requires a suitable RL algorithm to learn from SLD rewards together with sparse environmental rewards.
+A possible reason for this is that, despite its effectiveness, the proposed approach still requires a suitable RL algorithm to learn from SLDR together with sparse environmental rewards.
 DDPG on its own is less effective for this task.
-Finally, we find that HER-Dense performs worse than HER-Sparse.
-This result support previous observations that sparse rewards may be more beneficial for complex robot manipulation tasks compared to dense rewards~\cite{AndrychowiczCRS17,PlappertHER2}.
+We find that HER-Dense performs worse than HER-Sparse.
+This result support previous observations that sparse rewards may be more beneficial for complex robot manipulation tasks compared to dense rewards \cite{AndrychowiczCRS17,PlappertHER2}.
+Finally, we observe that CHER-Sparse fails in most tasks and cannot facilitate successful learning.
+This is somewhat expected given our particular set up, and a possible explanation is in order.
+Sampling the replay buffer based on the proximity to true goals may work well for locomotion tasks because the distance between the robot gripper and the target is taken into account, and this distance is under direct control of the robot from the very first episode.
+On the other hand, in the manipulation tasks, the distance between the object and the target stays roughly constant in the early training episodes as the robot has not yet learned to interact with the object.
+Such a sampling technique prioritising the replays depending on proximity may produce biased batches that can potentially disrupt the learning process.
+For example, a random robot action causing the object to move away from the target would favour trajectories characterised by a lack of interaction between the robot and the object.
+Although we report some success on \textit{EggRotate}, \textit{BlockRotate} and \textit{PenRotate} using CHER, this is much lower than the success observed when using HER-Sparse+SLDR and HER-Sparse.